JoeyStanley/real/research.md

 Having firmly established myself as a researcher of Western American English, I was reluctant to start doing research on the South since the amount of existing literature is vast.
 But, as a research assistant for the Linguistic Atlas Project for four years, I couldn't help but begin analysis on DASS, a newly transcribed corpus of interviews from the 1970s and 1980s.
 Together with Peggy Renwick and the others at the Linguistic Atlas team, we've dug deep into the phonetics of how southerners sounded a couple generations ago.
 You can see and interact with some of this data by going a site I made called the <a href="http://lap3.libs.uga.edu/u/jstanley/vowelcharts/" title="GSV"><i>Gazetteer of Southern Vowels</i></a>.

 ### CV Highlights

+**Joseph A. Stanley** (in press).
+"A comparison of turn-of-the-century and turn-of-the-millennium speech in Georgia." *Proceedings of the 6th Annual Linguistics Conference at UGA.*

 Margaret E. L. Renwick & **Joseph A. Stanley** (2020).
 "Modeling dynamic trajectories of tense vs. lax vowels in the American South." *Journal of the Acoustical Society of America* 147(1): 579--595. doi: 10.1121/10.0000549.
 <a href="https://asa.scitation.org/doi/10.1121/10.0000549" class="link" target="_blank" title="link JASA online"></a>